heimidal/vimfiles/README.md

 - Either build from source or snag a download, make sure it's built with all of the correct interpreters (check the [MacVim wiki][mvim-wiki] for more information)
 - Install [homesick][homesick]: `gem install homesick`
 - Run `homesick clone git://github.com/mkitt/vimfiles.git` to clone the repository
+- Copy and Paste `.vimrc.local.example` to `.vimrc.local` and tweak the settings to your needs
 - Symlink `homesick symlink vimfiles` to create the necessary dot files within the `~/` directory
 - Move to the homesick directory`cd ~/.homesick/repos/vimfiles/`
 - Run `git submodule init`